phoenixzqy/WorkReport/README.md

 * crontab based System Notification/Email Alert function
 * crontab based auto-submission function (either email or through ajax)
   * auto-submission should be an extension like function, due to the variaty of different company weekly report submission process.
+* Improve Logging system.
+* Maybe should add basic Auth system?
+This function needs some discussion with more users.

 ## dev and build